-- Describe the roles of the center director and the administrative director. - Concretely describe your concept for establishing the center's administrative organization, the center's decision-making system, and how authority will be allocated between the center director and each host institution.
+Describe the roles of the center director and the administrative director.

+Concretely describe your concept for establishing the center's administrative organization, the center's decision-making system, and how authority will be allocated between the center director and each host institution.
 (Describe concretely the mechanism for decision making when the person in charge of management and the person in charge of research and education in the center are different, and describe the responsibility relationship between the two.)
+Also, describe

-Also, describe the establishment of a governance system that enables effective and efficient management of the center, including risk management, to be carried out in cooperation with each host institution. - Concretely describe how the center will adopt a rigorous system for evaluating research and will introduce a system for merit-based compensation (e.g., annual salary scheme).
+Tohoku University, Japan Agency for Marine-Earth Science and Technology (JAMSTEC) -21 Advanced Institute for Marine Ecosystem Change (AIMEC) the establishment of a governance system that enables effective and efficient management of the center, including risk management, to be carried out in cooperation with each host institution.

+Concretely describe how the center will adopt a rigorous system for evaluating research and will introduce a system for merit-based compensation (e.g., annual salary scheme).
 Describe your procedures and timing for operationalizing these systems.